Catullus 4

-Catullus 4 is a poem by the ancient Roman writer Catullus.
-The poem concerns the retirement of a well-traveled ship (referred to as a "phaselus", also sometimes cited as "phasellus", a variant spelling).
+Catullus 4 is a poem by the ancient Roman writer Gaius Valerius Catullus (c.
+84–c.
+54 BCE) that concerns the retirement of a well-traveled ship (referred to as a "phaselus", also sometimes cited as "phasellus", a variant spelling).
 Catullus draws a strong analogy with human aging, rendering the boat as a person that flies and speaks, with palms (the oars) and purpose.

 The poem is complex, with numerous geographic references and elaborate litotic double negatives in a list-like manner.
 It borrows heavily from Ancient Greek vocabulary, and also uses Greek grammar in several sections.
 The meter of the poem is unusual — iambic trimeter, which was perhaps chosen to convey a sense of speed over the waves.